 National Leadership Program, Spring 2019

-Tatiana Lee is a Communications Fellow at RespectAbility’s National Leadership Program for Spring 2019.
+Tatiana Lee was a Communications Apprentice in RespectAbility’s National Leadership Program for Spring 2019, and is now RespectAbility’s Senior Associate of Entertainment Media.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Lee came to this leadership program to gain better knowledge and skills to be a more effective advocate in Hollywood for disability inclusion.
 She wants to learn about RespectAbility’s culture to maintain the excellent track record for effectiveness it has in Hollywood.
 She hopes to help represent RespectAbility in Hollywood.
 Like RespectAbility, Lee has dedicated her life to fighting for inclusion of people with disabilities in all aspects of mass media.

 Growing up in Coatesville, Pennsylvania, Lee felt invisible to the rest of society because she did not see anyone that looked like her in popular media.
 Lee majored in Business Marketing with the help of online college courses while managing her major health issues.
 Lee wanted to learn how to market herself as a brand because people laughed at her when she told them she wanted to act and model.

 So Lee moved to Los Angeles to pursue her acting further and vowed to be the change she wanted to see.
 She quickly realized that wheelchair accessibility was a major barrier for her and wanted to shed insight on her perspective.